 - Level 2: Put together a credit card collection that works for you.
 Many credit cards provide valuable travel benefits.
 Most people should gradually build up a core collection of credit cards that provide worthwhile benefits, based on the ways they travel and spend their money.
 For example, based on your travel patterns, you might want to get a premium card that offers airport lounge access, the credit card for your favorite airline (in order to get free checked bags), and a card that provides free breakfast at Hilton hotels.
 Along with the ongoing benefits, you'll also earn bonus points for signing up for each of these cards.
 Build Up a Core Credit Card Collection for Travel Benefits and Rewards.

 - Level 3: Sign up for credit cards just to earn their signup bonuses.
-Rather than only signing up for the cards that have valuable ongoing benefits, you can continue to sign up for new cards, just to earn their lucrative signup bonuses.
-It is surprising how many cards you can get before banks start staying no, or your credit rating starts going down.
-With very little effort you can earn enough points for dozens of free hotel rooms and frequent flyer tickets.
+Rather than only signing up for the cards that have valuable ongoing benefits, you can sign up for cards, just to earn their lucrative signup bonuses.
+It is surprising how many cards you can get before banks start staying no or your credit rating starts going down.
+With very little effort, you can earn enough points for dozens of free hotel rooms and frequent flyer tickets.
 Credit Card Signup Bonuses: The Easiest Path to Free Airplane Tickets and Hotel Nights.

-- Level 6: Increase your credit card charges, without spending any more of your money ("Manufactured Spending").
+- Level 6: Increase your credit card charges without spending any more of your money ("Manufactured Spending").
 Advanced reward point enthusiasts generate large amounts of extra points by taking advantage of opportunities to generate additional credit card spending, without really spending any of their money.
-For example, they may buy Visa gift cards, use those gift cards to purchase money orders, deposit their money orders in their bank account, and then use the funds to pay off the gift card purchases.
-In the end, they are really only spending a small amount of fees, but they are generating points on large amounts of purchases.
+For example, they may buy Visa gift cards, use those gift cards to purchase money orders, deposit their money orders in their bank account, and then use their bank account to pay off the gift card purchases.
+In the end, they are really only spending a small amount of fees, but are generating points on large amounts of purchases.
 Most of these approaches require lots of research and effort and aren't recommended for most travelers.
 Earn More Credit Card Points with Manufactured Spending.

 Managing your credit card collection

 - When you are ready, check out our advanced credit card strategies to optimize your credit card collection, reap even more rewards, and get access to additional benefits.
-Credit Card Strategies.
+Credit Card Reference.

 blog comments powered by Disqus